Week by week guide

 Baby’s skull is fully formed but still very soft and pliable and the plates are not yet fused.
 During birth, these plates will slide over each other as they are pushed through the birth canal.
 You'll be able to see or feel the soft spots, otherwise known as ‘fontanelles’, in your baby's skull when they’re born.
 They won't finish closing until they’re about 18 months old.

-Changes in you and your body at 33 weeks
+What happens to your body at 33 weeks pregnant?

 Have you noticed a new line down the front of your stomach?
 This is known as the ‘Linea Nigra’ which can appear during the final trimester and usually gets darker as pigmentation increases.
 During pregnancy, the placenta produces a hormone called ‘melanocyte’ which stimulates melanin.
 This can make some of your body parts noticeably darker.
 The Linea Nigra is usually less than 1cm wide and comes in many shades of brown.
 It can be seen most clearly right after baby has been born but is likely to disappear completely a few weeks after birth.

 As you approach the end of your pregnancy, you may notice your breasts leaking.
 This is colostrum, a concentrated milk full of nutrients and antibodies.
-Your body produces colostrum for your baby to drink in those very first new-born days.
+Your body produces colostrum for your baby to drink in those very first newborn days.
 If you’ve had a healthy pregnancy with no complications, breastfeeding right after birth gives baby the nutrients they require.
 However, if you’re expecting twins or more, or you’ve had any complications during pregnancy, ask your midwife about whether you should start harvesting your colostrum.
+Find out more about breast milk and its wonderful nutrients.

 Some women experience something similar to contractions around this time and wonder if it’s early labour.
 These could be Braxton Hicks contractions which you may have heard being called ‘false labour’.
 They often last around 30 seconds at a time and are just a sign of your body preparing for the real thing.
 Speak to your doctor or the midwives at your hospital to be sure.
 If you’re wondering about what to expect, here are the signs of labour to look out for.